Dr. Ellison’s Lab

 Socially Conscious Lab: Science with a Soul

-A Lab Merging Neuropsychology and Social Justice
+A Lab Merging Neuropsychology and Systemic Inequities, Social Determinants of Health, and Promoting Openness to Diversity/Diverse Viewpoints

 Are you interested in working as a volunteer research assistant in Dr. Ellison’s lab?
 Please send a cover letter explaining your relevant research interests and goals as an RA along with your CV to Hannah VanLandingham, MS (hannah.vanlandingham@my.rfums.org).